Hello I’m Pete and I’m currently based in the west of Scotland, in a small place called Rosneath, where I’m exploring my garden adventures.

 How Much Money Do I Save?

-During 2011, I had a stab at working out how much money I saved by using my Grow Your Own Savings Spreadsheet, which automatically calculates what each picking is saving me compared to the going rate at the supermarket.
-I calculated all my outgoings, and saved nearly £500.
+In 2011, Jono had a stab at working out how much money he saved by using the Grow Your Own Savings Spreadsheet, which automatically calculates what each picking is saving me compared to the going rate at the supermarket.
+It calculates all the outgoings, and the savings were nearly £500.

 A Patch From Scratch

-In November 2012, I gave up my allotment to concentrate on growing fruit and veg in my back garden.
+In November 2012, Jono gave up his allotment to concentrate on growing fruit and veg in his back garden.
 A Patch From Scratch is the story of creating a new veg patch, from clearing away the mess and preparing the soil, to making sure there’s room for a bench and deciding the best crops to grow in a small space.

 Real Men Sow has been named as one of Dobbie’s favourite allotment blogs, one of Guardian Gardening’s ‘Sites we Like, and a recommended blog by the Daily Mail.
 The blog has also received a Highly Commended two years running in the Horticultural Channel Awards Best Blog category, as well as featuring in Grow It!, Grow Your Own and Kitchen Garden magazines.